 Are you worried about VPN scams?
 Trust me – you are not alone.
-With increasing public interest in Internet privacy and security, VPNs are becoming more and more mainstream.
+With increasing public interest in Internet privacy and online security, Virtual Private Networks (VPN for short) are becoming more and more mainstream.
 Unfortunately, there are shady characters who use this as an opportunity to profit from unsuspecting victims.
 I’d like to share some tips on how to spot these VPN scams.

 With rising concerns over Internet privacy and security, it is smart to invest in a good VPN (see my guide for the Best VPNs of 2019).
 Be warned: you need to exercise caution when choosing your VPN provider.
 The VPN market is riddled with scams and fake VPNs.